 The Business Need

 According to Nielsen, India has more than 6.65 million Kirana stores, contributing to nearly 90% of its total trade.
 The global pandemic has reinforced the importance of local Kirana stores and changed how these Kirana stores function.

 With the surge in demand, various demand and supply-related challenges have emerged.
 Social distancing and hygiene norms have made e-payment the new normal.
-Research suggests that the customers these stores won during pandemic can only be retained if they offer services such as home-delivery, credit, hyper-local apps, and hyper-local merchandising.
+Research suggests that the customers these stores won during the pandemic can only be retained if they offer services such as home delivery, credit, hyper-local apps, and hyper-local merchandising.

 The client wanted a solution that would address the following needs:

 - Automate scaling of the application to handle traffic